 - Oceans are an integral part of our water cycle.

-- Vast amount of green house gas that is carbon dioxide (CO2) is absorbed by the ocean water and help human in tackling the problem of global warming and climate change.
+- A vast amount of greenhouse gas that is carbon dioxide (CO2) is absorbed by ocean water and help human in tackling the problem of global warming and climate change.

 - Marine plants also produce half of the oxygen that we and all other land animals breathe.